asherellis/asherellis.github.io/venture.md

 I've had the privilege of working and learning at several venture capital firms.

 **500 Global (Intern, Data Team)**, September 2021 to present.
+I developed an original composite scoring system to evaluate over 2500 portfolio companies, which is now used across the entire legal and strategy teams.
+I am also responsible for ensuring our deal data is accurate and accessible.

 I pioneered our SRC TA program, which embeds relevant ethics & society content in the core content of individual CS courses.
 I was one of two Head STAs when the program began summer 2019 with five classes participating in the program for fall 2019; the program doubled in spring 2020 with 20+ STA hires in ten participating courses.
 I wrote a reflection on the program's first year [here](http://www.theindy.org/2235){:target="_blank"}.